ergo-services/ergo/README.md

  * `GenServer` behavior support (with atomic state)
  * `Supervisor` behavior support (with all known restart strategies support)
  * `Application` behavior support
- * Connect to (accept connection from) any Erlang node within a cluster (or clusters, for running as multinode)
+ * Connect to (accept connection from) any Erlang node within a cluster (or clusters, if running as multinode)
  * Making sync/async request in fashion of `gen_server:call` or `gen_server:cast`
  * Monitor processes/nodes
     - local -> local